Replace. Repair. Sustain.

 Building a higher quality public street system through data-driven prioritization and restricted funding

-On the August 7, 2018 ballot, City of Brighton voters will consider a Headlee Override Millage Proposal for Public Street and Related Infrastructure Improvements.
-The following education materials explain the reason why the City is placing this request to the voters.
+On the May 7, 2019 ballot, City of Brighton voters will consider a Headlee Override Millage Proposal for Public Street and Related Infrastructure Improvements.

 The City of Brighton's public streets are in poor condition and require investment.